Class I or Class II research studies supporting

 facts they need to make a well-informed decision.
 But if the consultation is with the wrong surgeon, what they get instead

-may be a TPLO, TTA, or TTO sales pitch.
+may be a TPLO or TTA sales pitch.
 The treatment of ligament injury in general, and their own dog's condition in particular,

 may be described in a slanted manner intended to influence them to agree to having one of these surgeries done on their dog.

-In searching for information on TPLO, TTO or TTA, when you see articles
+In searching for information on TPLO or TTA, when you see articles

 that speak highly of these surgeries, look to see who the author is and what his relationship to these surgical procedures is.
 Does

-he sell these highly profitable procedures?
+he sell one or both of these highly profitable procedures?
 Chances are that he does.
-There are many Class III and Class IV "studies"
+There are many Class III and Class IV "research studies"

 by TPLO & TTA surgeons which claim great outcomes for the surgeries which are making them wealthy.
 These articles